rschristopher/rschristopher.github.io/src/criticisms/deflation.md

 However, what would have happened had Bitcoin existed during the
  Great Depression?
-The farmers would still have been displaced.
+Let's imagine that the farmers would still have been displaced.
 Unemployment would have still been high.
 A surplus of goods would still have